Digigram-audio/pcxhr/README.md

 ### III) Install and load the driver

 The compilation has generated a kernel module : `snd-pcxhr.ko`.
-Copy these two modules to the kernel’s modules directory :
+Copy this module to the kernel’s modules directory :

 ```bash
 $ sudo mkdir -p /lib/modules/<kernelversion>/kernel/digigram